Metatarsal Shaft Fractures

 Physical Exam

 It is important to assess the position of the metatarsal heads.
-These are the end of the metatarsals that represent the “ball of the foot”.
-This is the area that we walk on and it is possible to have a prominent metatarsal head result from a displaced metatarsal fracture.
+These are the ends of the metatarsals that represent the “ball of the foot”.
+This is the area that we walk on, and it is possible to have a problematic position of the metatarsal head, resulting from a displaced metatarsal fracture.

 Imaging Studies